Get Rolling FAQ

 Bring your skates, safety equipment and a water bottle.
 Wear comfortable workout clothes and athletic sneakers.

-For roller derby, you WILL NOT be required to participate in any full-contact drills until you AND the coach deems you are ready!
-Anyone not participating in full contact drills will be assigned a task that will help them learn the rules of roller derby gameplay.
-Skaters in the general skate sessions are encouraged to cone to roller derby practices.
+Once we get into genuine derby practices, anyone not participating in full contact drills will be assigned a task that will help them learn the rules of roller derby gameplay.
+General skate skill sessions may be held alongside the derby practices and skaters will are encouraged to come to roller derby practices.
 There are PLENTY of no-contact skills and drills you can participate in and you can help out as referees (who doesn't want to send a skater to the penalty box?!)!

 The final 15 minutes of practice are dedicated to cool down and stretching.
 This is a vital aspect of training as stretching helps our muscles recover after a workout.